-We currently have a small number of binding customer commitments for commercial quantities of our products.
+We currently have a relatively small number of binding customer commitments for commercial quantities of our products.
 Some prospective customers are currently evaluating and testing our products prior to making large-scale purchase decisions.
+Other products we expect to develop have not yet started customer evaluation and testing.
 The successful commercialization of our products is dependent on our customers' ability to commercialize the end-products that utilize our products, which may gain market acceptance slowly, if at all.
-Furthermore, the technology for our products is new, and the performance and ultimate carbon footprint of these products is uncertain.
+Furthermore, the technology for our products is new, and the economic performance and ultimate carbon footprint of these products is uncertain.
 The market for carbon-negative products is nascent and subject to significant risks and uncertainties.